Helmuth-von-Moltke/m450/projektarbeit/test-project/documentation.md

 ### Code Reviews
 I worked alone, so code reviews weren’t possible, but here’s how they could’ve helped:
-- **Catch Mistakes**: A fresh set of eyes might spot issues I didn’t notice.
+- Catch Mistakes: A teammate might spot issues I didn’t notice.
-- **Improve Code Quality**: Suggestions could make the code cleaner and easier to maintain.
+- Improve Code Quality: Make the code cleaner and easier to maintain.
-- **Knowledge Sharing**: In a team, reviews would help everyone understand the codebase better.
+- Knowledge Sharing: Help everyone understand the codebase better.
-- **Consistency**: Reviews enforce standards, so the code stays consistent across the project.
+- Consistency: Enforces standards.

 ### Test-Driven Development (TDD)
 TDD works well in certain situations:
-- **When It’s Useful**:
+- When It’s Useful:
   - Important features: Writing tests first ensures critical functionality works properly.
   - Complex logic: Helps plan how the code should behave before writing it.
   - Incremental changes: Makes sure new features don’t break existing functionality.
-- **When It’s Less Useful**:
+- When It’s Less Useful:
-  - Simple projects: Writing tests first can be overkill for basic functionality.
+  - Simple projects: Writing tests first is overkill.
-  - Prototypes: Slows things down when speed matters more than robustness.
+  - Speed: Slows things down.

+## Test-Driven Development for Edit Button

-### Lessons Learned
+### step 1
-TDD was helpful for thinking through features like the Todo and Noting components and making sure edge cases were covered.
-Even without code reviews, it’s clear they’d improve the overall quality and catch issues faster.
+Write a test case for the new edit feature:
+- Clicking the "Edit" button shows an input field for editing.
+- The updated value is saved when the "Save" button is clicked.
+- The changes are rendered in the template.
+- Making sure the "Cancel" button restores the original value without saving.

+### Step 2: Coding the Feature
+Implement the edit feature:
+- Added `editingIndex` to track the todo being edited.
+- Added `editingTodo` for temporary edits.
+- Created methods: `startEditing(index)`, `saveEdit()`, and `cancelEdit()`.
+- Used `*ngIf` to toggle between text and input.
+- Added "Edit," "Save," and "Cancel" buttons.

+Difficulties: aligning the code with the test

+## Arbeiten mit GIT

+At first, GIT didn't work, due to some sub-repository or some sort, so I created a new project and pasted the src directory into the new project instead.
+Since then, GIT was working normally.
+Github helped greatly at creating the CI/CD pipeline.